tmt1611/5GMM_AIF1/README.md

 ![](mnist_webapp.gif)

-To train a fresh model call in terminal
+To train a fresh model, extract files in 'data' folder then call in terminal
 ``` terminal
 python train.py
 ```